-Mexican parents use injunctions to get kids vaccinated
+Mexican parents file for court injunctions to get kids vaccinated

-MEXICO CITY (AP) — Hundreds of parents in Mexico have resorted to filing for court injunctions to get coronavirus vaccines for their children after the government refused to consider vaccinating those under 18.
+MEXICO CITY — Hundreds of parents in Mexico have resorted to filing for court injunctions to get coronavirus vaccines for their children after the government refused to consider vaccinating those under 18.

 In the U.S. and other countries, childhood vaccinations are already underway, but Mexican officials have downplayed the risk for minors.
 That is despite the 613 deaths and 60,928 confirmed COVID-19 cases among people under 18 in Mexico to date.